francesca-git/EU28-ForestMng-Climate/README.md

 	resulting from the matching between the areas of the different GLOBIOM model, through the application of the function do_tidy_match.R called in main.R.
-	- *timber/Baseline/*: folder containing the.csv files resulting from the matching between the areas of the different GLOBIOM model, through the application of the function do_tidy_match.R called in main.R. under the “timber” setting.- *readme.md*: document that describes the content of the sub-folders.
+	- *timber/Baseline/*: folder containing the.csv files resulting from the matching between the areas of the different GLOBIOM model, through the application of the function do_tidy_match.R called in main.R. under the “timber” setting.
 	- *archived/*: folder containing material used for testing and eventually not included in the final version of the manuscript.
 - AREAS USER